The Cromwell Las Vegas Hotel Review

 The Cromwell Hotel offers sleek, Parisian-inspired accommodations that include a mix of rooms and suites at various sizes and price points.
 At the lowest end of the price range are the Luxury and Deluxe Rooms, starting at 360 square feet.
 These two-room types account for the biggest chunk of the hotel units.
 They are almost identical when it comes to size and amenities, which include free Wi-Fi, retro-style iPod docks, and flat-screen TVs, as well as either a king-size bed or two queen-size beds.

 Opt for the Luxury option if you want a room with views overlooking the Las Vegas Strip.
 All guests at The Cromwell Las Vegas have access to Ivy, a super-convenient concierge app that lets you request room service and communicate with hotel staff via your mobile.
 The only downside is that standard rooms don’t come with either a tea maker or coffee maker – and while fridges are available, they’ll cost you a fee to use them.

 Décor is more or less the same across both types of rooms, with stylish hardwood flooring and matching cabinetry, steamer-esque drawers, leather sofa with a dark gray accent, and burgundy-painted walls with dichromatic paisley borders and red pincushion backboard.
 Both the living and sleeping spaces boast a soft ambiance thanks to bedside lamps and recessed lighting.
+The bathrooms in both room types ooze luxury, with walk-in showers featuring rain showerheads, white and black mosaic tiles, and a range of top-notch toiletries.

 Restaurants & Bars at the Cromwell Las Vegas

 The boutique hotel has spared no expense at its flagship and only on-site restaurant, Giada.
 It’s an Italian fare through and through, including a massive wine list and a celebrity-driven menu of delectable dishes.
+The enormous dining room flaunts large retractable windows overlooking the iconic Bellagio fountains and a big chunk of The Strip.

 If you want to have some drinks, there are two on-site bars on the casino floor.